 What is listeriosis?

-The Centers for Disease Control and Prevention recommends the following measures to help prevent listeriosis infection:
+The CDC recommends the following measures to help prevent listeriosis infection:

 Thoroughly cook raw food from animal sources, such as beef, pork, or poultry.

 Keep uncooked meats separate from vegetables and from cooked foods and ready-to-eat

 Avoid raw (unpasteurized) milk or foods made from raw milk.